Interacting dark sector with quadratic coupling: theoretical and observational viability: Observational Results of the CDM Model

 \section{Observational Results of the $\Lambda$CDM Model}

-Additionally, we will present a rectangular plot with the results for the $\Lambda$CDM model, as shown in Fig. \ref{fig:lcdm_retangular} and the plot of posteriors in Fig. \ref{fig:lcdm_1d}, along with Tables \ref{tab:lcdm_background} and \ref{tab:lcdm_planck} displaying the main cosmological parameters within a $1\sigma$ C.L. for this model.
+Additionally, we will present a triangular plot with the results for the $\Lambda$CDM model, as shown in Fig. \ref{fig:lcdm_retangular}, along with Tables\ref{tab:lcdm_background} and \ref{tab:lcdm_planck}, which display the main cosmological parameters within a \(1\sigma\) C.L. for the \(\Lambda\)CDM model.